mcnulty/udi/PROTOCOL.md

 _Outputs_

-1. The UDI protocol version as an unsigned integer
+- `v`: The UDI protocol version as an unsigned integer
-2. The architecture of the debuggee as an unsigned integer
+- `arch`: The architecture of the debuggee as an unsigned integer
-3. A non-zero unsigned integer if the debuggee multithread capable
+- `mt`: A non-zero unsigned integer if the debuggee is multithread capable
-4. The tid for the initial thread as an unsigned integer
+- `tid`: The tid for the initial thread as an unsigned integer

 **create breakpoint**